Curiositz/webdevlpr/posts/8-ways-to-drastically-boost-your-developer-productivity.md

 <!--StartFragment-->

-You could be writing a back end API, share a public URL for that and then do live debugging as the React front end developer you are collaborating with sends a request from their application to your API.
+You could be writing a back end API, share a public URL for that and then do live <em>debugging</em> as the React front end developer you are collaborating with sends a request from their application to your API.

 Why not do live debugging while webhook providers send you webhook requests, instead of spending hours reading their (often not so great) documentation?